Trees of Graphs as Boundaries of Hyperbolic Groups: The reduced Bowditch JSJ splitting and rigid cluster factors

 It is not hard to observe that embedded cycles in the quotient graph ${T}_G / {\sim}$ have length two, and there are no loop edges in this quotient.
 So, by replacing any multi-edge of ${T}_G / {\sim}$ with a single edge, we obtain a tree.
 The latter tree contains some vertices of degree 1, namely those which correspond to the white vertices in ${T}_G$ whose all neighbours are rigid.
 We delete all those vertices (and all edges adjacent to them), thus obtaining a tree denoted as ${T}^r_G$, which we call the \emph{reduced Bowditch JSJ tree} for $G$.
 The action of $G$ descends to ${T}^r_G$ and there is a natural map ${T}_G \to {T}^r_G$ which is $G$-equivariant.
 (This $G$-equivariant map can be described as composition of the quotient map ${T}_G\to{T}_G/{\sim}$ with the map which collapses to points all those edges of the tree obtained from ${T}_G/{\sim}$ which are adjacent to the degree 1 vertices.)
 Technically speaking, the \emph{reduced Bowditch JSJ splitting} for $G$ is the above induced action of $G$ on the tree ${T}^r_G$.

 We now describe closer the nature of the just defined reduced Bowditch JSJ splitting, and in particular of its factors.
 Observe that the bipartite structure of the tree ${T}_G$ descends to ${T}^r_G$, so that we can speak of black and white vertices of the latter.
-The white vertices of ${T}^r_G$ are in the bijective correspondence with those white vertices of ${T}_G$ which are adjacent to at least one flexible vertex.
+The white vertices of ${T}^r_G$ are naturally in bijective correspondence with those white vertices of ${T}_G$ which are adjacent to at least one flexible vertex.
 Their stabilizers (for the induced action of $G$ on ${T}^r_G$) coincide with the corresponding stabilizers for the $G$-action on ${T}_G$, and so they are maximal 2-ended subgroups of $G$.
 There are two kinds of black vertices in ${T}^r_G$.
-The first kind black vertices of ${T}^r_G$ are in the bijective correspondence with the flexible vertices of ${T}_G$, and so we still call them \emph{flexible}.
+The first kind of black vertices of ${T}^r_G$ are those in bijective correspondence with the flexible vertices of ${T}_G$, and so we still call them \emph{flexible}.
 Their stabilizers under the action of $G$ on ${T}^r_G$ do not change, and we call them the \emph{flexible factors} of the reduced Bowditch JSJ splitting of $G$.
-The second kind black vertices of ${T}^r_G$ correspond bijectively to the rigid clusters of ${T}_G$, and we call them the \emph{rigid cluster vertices} of ${T}^r_G$.
+The second kind of black vertices of ${T}^r_G$ are those in bijective correspondence with the rigid clusters of ${T}_G$, and we call them the \emph{rigid cluster vertices} of ${T}^r_G$.
 Their stabilizers, which coincide with the stabilizers of the corersponding rigid clusters in the $G$-action on ${T}_G$, are called the \emph{rigid cluster factors} of the reduced Bowditch JSJ splitting of $G$.

-Next observations follow directly from the above description.
+The next observations follow directly from the above description.

-\begin{fact} Let $v'$ be a flexible vertex of the reduced Bowditch tree ${T}^r_G$, and let $v$ be the vertex of ${T}_G$ corresponding to $v'$ (so that the vertex stabilizers $G(v')$ and $G(v)$ coincide).
+\begin{fact}\factlabel{3.3} Let $v'$ be a flexible vertex of the reduced Bowditch tree ${T}^r_G$, and let $v$ be the vertex of ${T}_G$ corresponding to $v'$ (so that the vertex stabilizers $G(v')$ and $G(v)$ coincide).
 Then the family of edge stabilizers of the edges adjacent to $v'$ in ${T}^r_G$ coincides with the family of edge stabilizers of the edges adjacent to $v$ in ${T}_G$.

 \end{fact}